openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

--  *U* if one operand is of type *T* (where *T* is *Byte*, *Short*, or *Char*), and the other operand is a constant expression of type *int* that has a value representable in the type *U* that results from the unboxing conversion of *T*.
+-  *U* if one operand is of type *T* (where *T* is *Byte*, *Short*, or *Char*), and the other operand is a constant expression of type *int* that has a value representable in the type *U* resultant from the unboxing conversion of *T*.

 -  In other situations, the type of the conditional expression is the promoted